icpmoles/pyxback/content/post/video-support/index.md

 If you want to use a [poster](https://www.w3schools.com/TAgs/att_video_poster.asp) you just need to place an image with an image extensionin the same page folder with the same name of the video.
 Continuing the example from before you will place a file called `my-beautiful-screencast.jpeg` or `my-beautiful-screencast.png` and it will show up as a video preview instead of the first frame of the video

+## Multiple Video Types

+The component will include various video sources to improve browser compatibility.
+You just need to provide the videos with different extensions and keeping the same filename.

+To summarize your folder should look like this:

+{{< highlight bash "linenos=false">}}$ tree post-folder
+post-folder
+├── index.md
+└──input.mp4 {{< / highlight>}}

+But if you want to add poster and multiple video types you just need to:

+{{< highlight bash "linenos=false">}}$ tree post-folder
+post-folder
+├── index.md
+├── input.jpeg
+├── input.mp4
+└── input.webm {{< / highlight>}}

 ### Width